 International Women’s Day (IWD) is celebrated on 8 March every year and is a focal point in the movement for women’s rights.

-So how did it come about and why do we celebrate IWD on 8 March each year.
+So how did it come about, and why do we celebrate IWD on this date?

 After the Socialist Party of America organised a Women’s Day on 28 February 1909 in New York, the 1910 International Socialist Women’s Conference suggested that a Women’s Day be held annually.